ramiel/streamfp/README.md

 ## reduce

 Reduce your data the same way you do with arrays.
-Remember that, differently from map dn filter, the resulting value is emitted only when the stream is closed.
+Remember that, differently from map and filter, the resulting value is emitted only when the stream is closed.

 ```js
 const { reduce } = require('streamfp');